nnWhisperer/ansible-role-libvirt-vm/README.md

 - `libvirt_vm_clock_offset`.
 If defined the instances clock offset is set to the provided value.
 When undefined sync is set to `localtime`.

+- `libvirt_vm_wait_for_ip`: Whether to wait for VMs to obtain IP addresses after starting.
+When enabled, the role will poll for the VM's IP address using `virsh domifaddr`.
+Default is `false`.

+- `libvirt_vm_ip_retries`: Number of retries when waiting for VM IP address.
+  Default is `30`.

+- `libvirt_vm_ip_delay`: Delay in seconds between retries when waiting for VM IP address.
+Default is `10`.

+- `libvirt_vm_ips`: Dictionary populated by the role containing VM IP addresses.
+  Format: `{ "vm_name": "ip_address" }`.
+Use this to retrieve the IP address
+  of created VMs in subsequent tasks.

 - `libvirt_vm_trust_guest_rx_filters`: Whether to trust guest receive filters.
   This gets mapped to the `trustGuestRxFilters` attribute of VM interfaces.
   Default is `false`